Shwetabh1/AWS_Certification/README.md

 Questions will definetly be asked from IAM including IAM role for DynamoDB, Web Federation, Corporate network, CloudFront, Elastic Beanstalk, Cloud Formation and Elastic Cache.
 Options on authenticating using LDAP together with IAM.

-S3 ~ 15 Questions.
+S3 ~ 12 Questions.

-CORS, Static Hosting, S3 Encryption Header, S3 Performance optimisation(Mostly on adding uniqueness before the key),Bucket policy and ACL (basically how to restrict),Limits (like total bucket)
+CORS, Static Hosting, S3 Encryption Header, S3 Performance optimisation(Mostly on adding uniqueness before the key), Bucket policy and ACL (basically how to restrict), Limits (like total bucket)

-DynamoDB ~ 10 Questions
+DynamoDB ~ 13 Questions

 Basic questions about Hash and range key, DynamoDBStreams, Throughput error (like if not Table then what is the cause), One question on write throughput calculation.